Interview with Miranda Shaw

-(Miranda Shaw) I see the women as an enlightener.
-In Tantric Buddhism I see the male principle as the consort to the female in the sense of a supporter, an upholder, an honorer, a respecter.
-I see the female as consort to the male in the sense of enlightener, a guide, a bliss-bestower.
+(Miranda Shaw) I see women as an enlightener.
+In Tantric Buddhism, I see the male principle as the consort to the female in the sense of a supporter, an upholder, a honorer, and a respecter.
+I see the female as a consort to the male in the sense of an enlightener, a guide, a bliss-bestower.
 I don’t use the same word for male and female.
-I simply don’t use the term “consort” for the most part for the female, because for women I use spiritual companion, spiritual guide, Guru.
+I simply don’t use the term “consort” for the most part for the female, because for women I use spiritual companion, spiritual guide, and Guru.
 Because in the West if you look in the dictionary, consort implies subordination.
-So I use it for the male, because in the Tantric texts the male is subordinate to the female in the sense that the female is more likely to have a direct unalienated relationship with reality, by virtue of having a female body which is an extremely complex, intricate instrument of reality calibration.
+So I use it for the male because in the Tantric texts, the male is subordinate to the female in the sense that the female is more likely to have a direct unalienated relationship with reality, by virtue of having a female body which is an extremely complex, intricate instrument of reality calibration.

 (Tashi) How do you translate the Tibetan terms, “Daka and Dakini”?

-(Miranda Shaw) In Sanskrit there is only one word, Dakini.
+(Miranda Shaw) In Sanskrit, there is only one word, Dakini.
 There are only female Dakinis.
-If you are talking about both male and female, they have other sets of terms, such as hero and heroine, yogi and yogini, sadhaka and sadhaki.
+If you are talking about both males and females, they have other sets of terms, such as hero and heroine, yogi and yogini, sadhaka and sadhaki.
 But there is no male Dakini.
 It is an impossibility and a contradiction in terms.